Michaudsr/SEI-PROJECT-1/readme.md

 let powerBuild = 0; //power move against computer
 ```
 ### Constructing the Paddle with an Object Constructor Function
-This csontructor will help us creat many of the same type of objects requiring the same parameters.
+This constructor will help us creat many of the same type of objects requiring the same parameters.
-I will create the player one paddle, player two(or computer) paddle, and the ball with the contructor.
+I will create the player one paddle, player two(or computer) paddle, and the ball with the constructor.
 I will also nest other fucntion inside the constructor function. which we will later use in th functionality of our paddles and the ball.

 ```JS
     function Paddle(x, y, width, height, color,) {